GAF Milspec/Battle Rifle Standards

 MILSPEC WEAPONS OF THE LATE VICTORIAN ERA, 1865-1901

-(Reasonable caliber subsitiution may be allowed on a case by case basis.)
+(reasonable caliber subsitiution may be allowed on a case by case basis.)

--As a technical limitation, no stripper clips/loading aids allowed.
-All repeating weapons (rifles AND handguns) will start with no more than 5 rounds.
+-As a technical limitation, No stripper clips/loading aids allowed.
+All repeating weapons(rifles AND handguns) will start with no more than 5 rounds.
 Reloads have no limit.
 All reloads will be of loose ammo, from appropriate belts/pouchs/pockets, no aids of any kind.
-Loading aids may be used to charge the weapon prior to stage start, but none will be used in the stage itself.
+Loading aids may be used to charge the weapon prior to stage start, but none will be used in the stage itself. *EXEMPTION* Due to safety considerations inherient in the design, C96 Mausers are allowed a single stripper clip.
+Spencer shooters may use a Blakeslee if they so desire, as the GAF considers the Blakeslee a mode of conveyance, not a speed loader.

 EXAMPLES OF ACCEPTABLE RIFLES.